ZuhairaTech/garden-planner-lsystem/README.md

 ## Example Product Images

-Below are some example images representing products from the system:

-## Example Product Images

 Below are some example images representing different aspects of the system:

 | Image | Description |